Deshastha Brahmin: Philosophy and literature

 Deshasthas have contributed to the fields of Sanskrit, Marathi literature and Kannada literature, mathematics, and philosophy.

-The Deshastha community in the Karnataka region produced the fourteenth century Dvaita philosopher saint Jayatirtha, the fifteenth and sixteenth century stalwarts of Haridasa movement and philosophers of Dvaita order, Vyasatirtha, who was also the "Rajaguru" of Krishnadevaraya of Vijayanagara Empire and his disciples Purandara Dasa and Vijayendra Tirtha, the seventeenth century philosopher-saint Raghavendra Tirtha.
-In fact, according to Sharma, all the pontiffs of Uttaradi Matha (a Dvaita monastery) beginning from Raghunatha Tirtha, Raghuvarya Tirtha, Raghuttama Tirtha to Satyapramoda Tirtha, without a single exception, belonged to the community.
+The Deshastha Brahmin community in the Karnataka and Maharshtra regions produced the thirteen century philosopher-saint Padmanabha Tirtha, the fourteenth century Dvaita philosopher saint Jayatirtha, the fifteenth and sixteenth century stalwarts of Haridasa movement and philosophers of Dvaita order, Purandara Dasa, Vijaya Dasa, and Prasanna Venkata Dasa.
+In fact, according to Sharma, all the pontiffs of Uttaradi Matha (a Dvaita monastery) beginning from Raghunatha Tirtha, Raghuvarya Tirtha, Raghuttama Tirtha to Satyapramoda Tirtha, without a single exception, belonged to the Deshastha Brahmin community.

 Deshasthas produced prominent literary figures in Maharashtra between the 13th and the 19th centuries.
 The great Sanskrit scholar Bhavabhuti was a Deshastha Brahmin who lived around 700 AD in the Vidarbha region of Maharashtra.
 His works of high Sanskrit poetry and plays are only equalled by those of Kalidasa.
 Two of his best known plays are Mahāvīracarita and Mālatī Mādhava.
 Mahaviracarita is a work on the early life of the Hindu god Rama, whereas Malati Madhava is a love story between Malati and her lover Madhava, which has a happy ending after several twists and turns.

 Mukund Raj was another poet from the community who lived in the 13th century and is said to be the first poet who composed in Marathi.
 He is known for the Viveka-Siddhi and Parammrita which are metaphysical, pantheistic works connected with orthodox Vedantism.
 Other well known Deshastha literary scholars of the 17th century were Mukteshwar and Shridhar Swami Nazarekar.
 Mukteshwar was the grandson of Eknath and is the most distinguished poet in the ovi meter.
 He is most known for translating the Mahabharata and the Ramayana in Marathi but only a part of the Mahabharata translation is available and the entire Ramayana translation is lost.
 Shridhar came from near Pandharpur and his works are said to have superseded the Sanskrit epics to a certain extent.
 Other major literary contributors of the 17th and the 18th century were Vaman Pandit, Mahipati, Amritaraya, Anant Phandi and Ramjoshi.

 The Deshastha community has produced several saints and philosophers.
-Most important of these were Dnyaneshwar, Jayatirtha, Sripadaraja, Vyasatirtha, Eknath, Purandara Dasa, Samarth Ramdas and Vijaya Dasa.
+Most important were Dnyaneshwar, Jayatirtha, Eknath, Purandara Dasa, Raghuttama Tirtha, Samarth Ramdas, and Vijaya Dasa.
+The most revered logician and philosopher, Jayatirtha was universally acclaimed for his magnum opus work "Nyaya Sudha", which is the commentary on the Anu Vyakhyana of Madhvacharya.
 The most revered of all Bhakti saints, Dnyaneshwar was universally acclaimed for his commentary on the Bhagvad Gita.
-It is called Dnyaneshwari and is written in the Prakrit language.
+It is called Dnyaneshwari and is written in the Marathi language as spoken in the thirteenth century.
 He lived in the 13th century.
 Eknath was yet another Bhakti saint who published an extensive poem called the Eknathi Bhagwat in the 16th century.
 Other works of Eknath include the Bhavartha Ramayana, the Rukmini Swayamwara and the Swatma Sukha.
 The 17th century saw the Dasbodh of the saint Samarth Ramdas, who was also the spiritual adviser to Shivaji.